-If you are not considering looking at vocational schools for further education, there are a lot of good reasons why you should.
+If you are not considering looking at vocational programs for further education, there are many good reasons you should.
 You may be pleasantly surprised by what these schools can offer you.

 Here are a few good reasons to consider vocational school over traditional college.

-As you know the cost of college can be very expensive.
+As you know, the cost of college can be prohibitive in the United States.
 While a four-year college degree can cost 80-100k or more, you can finish your trade school program for much less.

 Unless you are coming from a wealthy family or receiving a full scholarship, you are likely looking at student loans.
 Why be in debt for years drowning in all that loan plus interest when you can get great training from a vocational school for much less?
-The price of education continues to rise, actually putting it out of reach for many potential students and many are considering vocational schools over traditional colleges for their career and training choice.
+The price of education continues to rise, actually putting it out of reach for many potential students.
+Many are considering trade schools over traditional colleges for their career and training choices.

 Trade school programs offer what you need and focus on real-life skills you will need to get the job you want.
-The trade school program is normally over a one to two year period or less, compared to a four-year program at a college.
+A trade school program is normally over a one to two-year period or less than a four-year program at a college.

 Sitting in a lecture hall with a hundred other students can make you feel like just another student.
 It’s easy to blend in and disappear, and it is easy to become distracted and bored.

-The smaller classes at your technical school mean you are participating in the activity, get one-to-one training and you have the chance to ask questions.
-You will learn from your fellow students, and fewer people mean more time for you to learn, contribute and grow.
+The smaller classes at your technical school mean you are participating in the activity, get one-to-one training, and have the chance to ask questions.
+You will learn from your fellow students, and fewer people mean more time for you to learn technical skills, contribute and grow.

 This also means the training is more intense and you can get down to what you need to know, faster and clearer than competing with so many other people.
 You get hands-on experience all the time.